 FEES AND POLICIES

 My fee for a standard 50 minute session is consistent with other doctoral level clinical psychologists in the Bay Area with similar training to mine.
 Please contact me for current fee information as it changes from time to time.
-You may pay at the beginning of each session by cash, check, HSA card, or credit card, in which case I will set up automatic billing.
+You may pay each session by HSA card or credit card via an automatic online billing system.

-I accept employer-based insurance via Modern Health.
-I am an out-of-network provider for all other insurance plans.
-Depending on your coverage, you may be able to receive out-of-network reimbursement for a portion of your costs for psychotherapy.
+I am an out-of-network provider for health insurance plans.
+Depending on your coverage, you may be able to receive reimbursement for a portion of your costs for psychotherapy.
 I suggest you contact your insurance company prior to our first session to determine what your costs will be.
 You may want to consider:

 Your deductible or coinsurance (amount you pay out of pocket until insurance coverage applies).